hoanb1/ground-station/README.md

 *   **Real-time Satellite Tracking:** Track hundreds of satellites with high-precision orbital models.
 TLE data is automatically updated from CelesTrak and SatNOGS.
 *   **Automated Antenna Control:** Interface with popular antenna rotators to automatically track satellites as they pass overhead.
 *   **SDR Integration:** Stream and record live radio signals from a wide range of SDR devices, including RTL-SDR, SoapySDR, and UHD/USRP radios.
-*   **Data Decoding:** Decode and display images from weather satellites (e.g., NOAA APT) and telemetry from various amateur satellites.
 *   **Responsive Web Interface:** A modern, responsive, and intuitive web interface built with Material-UI that adapts seamlessly to desktop, tablet, and mobile devices, allowing you to control all aspects of the ground station from anywhere on your network.

-*   **Multi-User Support:**  Create and manage multiple user accounts with different levels of access and permissions.
+## Planned Features & Roadmap

+The following features are planned for future releases:

+*   **Data Decoding:** Decode and display images from weather satellites (e.g., NOAA APT, METEOR LRPT) and telemetry from various amateur satellites
+*   **Pass Scheduler:** Automated scheduling and recording of satellite passes
+*   **Signal Recording:** Enhanced recording capabilities with metadata tagging

 ## Architecture